MicrosoftDocs/azure-docs/articles/sql-data-warehouse/sql-data-warehouse-tables-temporary.md

 ---
-title: Temporary tables in Azure Synapse Analytics (formerly SQL DW) | Microsoft Docs
+title: Temporary tables in SQL Data Warehouse | Microsoft Docs
 description: Essential guidance for using temporary tables and highlights the principles of session level temporary tables.
 services: sql-data-warehouse
 author: XiaoyuMSFT